pubkey/custom-idle-queue/README.md

 - **IdleQueue cannot predict the future**

-When you start a `backgroundTask` first and the the `importantTask` afterwards, the `backgroundTask` will slow down the `importantTask` because it is already running.
+When you start a `backgroundTask` first and the `importantTask` afterwards, the `backgroundTask` will slow down the `importantTask` because it is already running.
 To prevent this, you should use `requestIdlePromise` as granular as possible.
 The backgroundTask-function from the example would be better when it awaits the idle-state before each usage of the limited ressource.
 This will ensure that the `backgroundTask` will be paused until the `importantTask` has finished.

 ```js
 // this is the background task